 It is now known that trees, for example, are communicating with each other through networks in their roots and also through intermediary systems such as mosses like mycelia that share their habitat.
 Through these means the forest inhabitants are continually sharing nutrients and information.
 They can even impede the potential spread of unwelcome plants by emitting toxic chemicals.
 And these networks can continue for many kilometers.

-In short; there is a supra-conscious level to nature that we are beginning to recognize in formal science thanks to more sophisticated and sensitive methods of observation.
+Returning to our subject at hand; there is a supra-conscious level to nature that we are beginning to recognize in formal science thanks to more sophisticated and sensitive methods of observation.

-The reason for this and a central aspect of the concept of the "psychic garden" is that the soil itself is also communicating to the greater ecosystem and it will magnetically attract the plants that it needs to provide what nutrients that it is lacking for a well-balanced and healthy constitution.
+The reason for this and a central aspect of the concept of the "Magic Garden" is that the soil itself is also communicating to the greater ecosystem and it will magnetically attract the plants that it needs to provide what nutrients that it is lacking for a well-balanced and healthy constitution.
 In other words, a soil that is lacking nitrogen, for example, will draw lupins or other plants to grow in it which can bring the lacking and needed element.

 Therefore it follows that it is the poorest soils which cannot sustain many plants that will attract the plants which can provide the most nutrients.
 It is these plants that have the most powerful healing properties.